airvzxf/archlinux-installer-and-setup/README.md

 4. Download the "init script" to start this journey.<br>
    This script helps to download the archLinux project in your computer to proceed with the installation.<br>

-Before run the script change the name and e-mail variables in the file.
+Before run the script change the name and e-mail variables in the 'init.sh' file.
 ```sh
 cd ~/